-The biggest thing to know about raising peanuts is that they take anywhere from 100-130 days and those days must be free of frost.
+Peanuts take anywhere from 100-130 days to mature, and those days must be free of frost.
 This makes growing peanuts a bit of challenge in the northern climates.

-But if you start them early enough, place them on a south facing piece of land while growing, and add some crop covers you might still have a chance.
+Even if you live in a cooler climate, if you start them early enough, place them on a south-facing area, and add some crop covers, you might still have a chance.

-When planting outdoors, you’ll need to place your peanut seeds about 2 inches deep and 8 inches apart in loose soil.
-This is important because of how they grow.
-If the soil is too tight and not well drained, then they’ll struggle to grow.
+When planting outdoors, you’ll need to place your peanut seeds about 2 inches deep and 8 inches apart in loose soil with 12 to 24 inches between row.

-Once you’ve cultivated your plants, you’ll need to hill them.
-This basically means to build up a mound of mulch around the plants.
-This is to protect the roots.
+Once you’ve put your plants in the ground and let them grow, you’ll need to hill them.
+This basically means to build up a mound of mulch around the plants to protect the roots.

 After you’ve done all of this, you’ll hopefully begin to see little yellow flowers start to blossom and bloom on your plants.
 They form along the stem of the peanut plant.

 Once the flowers dry up, you’ll begin to see little ovaries form and then fall over and tunnel their way into the ground.
-This is your peanuts beginning to form.
+These are your peanuts beginning to form.